Chak 285 GB

 Chak 285 GB (محمد آباد), also known as Muhammadabad, is a large village of tehsil & District Toba Tek Singh, Punjab, Pakistan.
 It is a part of Union Council Number 42, along with nearby villages: Chak No. 286 GB, Chak No. 284 GB.
 Chak No. 291 GB.
 Karachi–Lahore Motorway (M3) goes through this village and an interchange has been built in Rajana.
 All these villages are on Gugera Branch Canal, which comes from River Chennab near Khanki, Hafizabad and again joins another canal from the same river near Shorkot Cantonment.
 The postal code is 36071.
 Punjabi is the native spoken language but as a national language Urdu is also widely used.
 Major castes of this village are Arain, Syed, Gujjar, Rajputs, Khokhar, etc.

 Location

 It is located near Rajana which is at the road crossing junction of Faisalabad-Pirmahal and Toba-Chichawatni, approximately 96 km south from Faisalabad and 28 km northwest of Chichawatni-Toba Take Singh Road.
 Just across the village boundary there is a hand-planted forest which served as wood supply for British during British raj for decades.
 This is one of the largest hand-planted forest in Pakistan.
 There is also a small zoo having different birds and animals.
-Its major crops are Wheat, Cotton, Sugarcane, Corn, Rice etc.
+Its major crops are Wheat, Cotton, Sugarcane, Maize, Rice etc.